The Gatekeeping Expert's Dilemma: Comparative Statics

 \subsection{Empirical Implications}

 The analysis yields several empirical implications for financial auditing.
 The model predicts a non-monotonic relationship between auditor independence and the amount of information the auditor conveys.
 It also implies a nuanced link between transaction complexity and the auditor's communication strategy.
 Normally researchers do not observe auditor--client communications.
 However, insofar as the auditor's expertise improves the accuracy of financial statements, financial reporting quality measures---such as restatements---may serve as proxies for the depth of auditor--manager communication.
-Auditor independence could be proxied by high non-audit fees or extended auditor tenure \citep{defondReviewArchivalAuditing2014}. \cite{hoitashMeasuringAccountingReporting2018} propose a measure of accounting reporting complexity based on 10-K filings, and the measure could proxy for transaction complexity. \footnote{See also \cite{chychylaComplexityFinancialReporting2019} for a study examining how reporting complexity relates to reporting outcomes and auditor expertise.} In addition, principles-based versus rules-based accounting standards could proxy for the degree of information asymmetry between auditor and manager \citep{caplanModelAuditingBrightLine2004,folsomPrinciplesBasedStandardsEarnings2017}.
+Auditor independence could be proxied by high non-audit fees or extended auditor tenure \citep{defondReviewArchivalAuditing2014}. \cite{hoitashMeasuringAccountingReporting2018} propose a measure of accounting reporting complexity based on 10-K filings. \footnote{See also \cite{chychylaComplexityFinancialReporting2019} for a study examining how reporting complexity relates to reporting outcomes and auditor expertise.} In addition, principles-based versus rules-based accounting standards could proxy for the degree of information asymmetry between auditor and manager \citep{caplanModelAuditingBrightLine2004,folsomPrinciplesBasedStandardsEarnings2017}.
 Principles-based standards require more judgment and estimation and thus create greater information asymmetry.
-Relating these proxies to reporting quality measures could shed light on the role of auditor--manager communication in financial reporting.
+Examining the relationship between reporting quality and these proxies for transaction complexity could shed new light on how auditor--manager communication shapes financial reporting.